stevesaliman/gradle-cobertura-plugin/README.md

 News
 ====
+###November 28, 2015
+The Gradle Cobertura plugin now supports Android projects, with thanks to Gautam Korlam (@kageiit).
+It is worth noting that unlike Java projects, where plugins can be applied in any order, using this plugin on Android projects requires that the Android plugin be applied *before* the Cobertura plugin.
 ###March 2, 2015
 At long last, Cobertura has released version 2.1, with thanks to Dennis Lundberg.
 As a result, the Gradle Cobertura plugin now uses version 2.1.1 of